cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 signaling to the rest of the network that the proposed block is not valid.

 The PBTS algorithm performs a validity check on the timestamp of proposed blocks.
+This only applies to the first time at which a block is proposed.
+If the same block is re-proposed in a future round because it was deemed valid by the network, this check is not performed.
+Refer to the PBTS specfication for more details.

-When a validator receives a proposal it ensures that the timestamp in the proposal is within a bound of the validator's local clock.
+When a validator receives a proposal for a new block, it ensures that the timestamp in the proposal is within a bound of the validator's local clock.
 For that it uses `Precision` and `MessageDelay` consensus parameters, which are the same across all nodes for a given height.